Marcelo91216/Marcelo91216/README.md

 Software engineer and programmer from Tecnológico de Monterrey.

-Mis valores se componen de:
+My values consist on:
+- Team work
-- Unión
+- Quality
-- Calidad
+- Endeavor
-- Esfuerzo
+- Persistance

+All my achievements during academic time consist on:
-- Persistencia
+- A sintaxis lexer